British Values at The Green

-The Green Infant School is committed to serving the community of South Normanton and its surrounding areas.
-At The Green Infant School, we recognise the ever-changing nature of our multi-cultural and multi-faith United Kingdom, and therefore those it serves.
+The Green Flying High Academy is committed to serving the community of South Normanton and its surrounding areas.
+We recognise the ever-changing nature of our multi-cultural and multi-faith United Kingdom, and therefore those it serves.
 We understand the vital role we have in ensuring that groups or individuals within our school are not subjected to intimidation or radicalization by those wishing to unduly, or illegally, influence them.

-At The Green Infant School these values are regularly promoted through high quality teaching, a program of assemblies and a positive behaviour policy allowing pupils to develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute to life in modern Britain.
+These values are regularly promoted through high quality teaching, an enquiry led curriculum, a positive behaviour policy, our Learning for Life lessons and assemblies, allowing pupils to develop and demonstrate skills and attitudes that will allow them to contribute to life in modern Britain.

 Schools are required to ensure that key British values are taught in all UK schools.
 The Government set out its definition of British Values in the 5 steps defined in the ‘prevent strategy’ – values of:

 - Tolerance of those of different faiths and beliefs

 The importance of laws, whether they are those that govern the class, the school, or the country, is consistently revisited and reminded at The Green.

 Pupils are taught from an early age about our school charter

 Pupils are taught the value and reasons behind rules and laws.
 They learn that they protect us, the responsibilities that this involves and the consequences when laws are broken.

 Visits from authorities such as the Police and Fire Service help to ensure that this message is relevant within our curriculum too.